SlavaKatiukha/docusaurus-example/docs/import_and_upload/doc1.md

 To serve as an example page when styling markdown based Docusaurus sites.

----
+***

 ## Supported File Formats

 Listed below is an up-to-date list of file types Zype supports.

-*Note - Zype's upload tool can handle files up to 100 GB in size.
+\*Note - Zype's upload tool can handle files up to 100 GB in size.
 If your files are larger, get in touch with Zype support for assistance.

 Video Files